nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 To conditionally accept (move to Phase 2) and send the reviews to the authors, without expecting a revision from them, the process is more complicated.
 It is the same as the above process, but then spoofing the identity of the authors to submit a new version without any changes.
 Specifically:

+* Move the paper to phase 2: scroll down to the "Volumes and section" tab and change "Master volume" to "Phase 2":
 * Scroll down to the "Article status" tab and click on "Ask for a minor revision" (highlighted in red)

 <img src="GoPhase2.svg" alt="Ask for a revision for phase 2" width="600"/>